microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

          PreReqResult : WillNotProvision

    ```
-11. Switch back to the Remote Desktop session to **DC1**, in the the Edge browser window displaying the Azure portal, navigate to the **Devices - All devices** blade of the Contoso Azure AD tenant and verify that there is an entry representing the APP1 server, with the **Join Type** set to **Hybrid Azure AD joined**.
+11. Switch back to the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Devices - All devices** blade of the Contoso Azure AD tenant and verify that there is an entry representing the APP1 server, with the **Join Type** set to **Hybrid Azure AD joined**.

    > **Note**: You might need to wait until the Azure AD registration status is correctly reported and its Azure AD object appears in the Azure portal.